bogdanteodoru/movie-listing-app/README.md

 /src/index.js
 ```

 This is the entry point of the application where we render the `/src/containers/App/App.js` component.
-The app component itself will trigger the `getMovies` and `getGenres` actions that will trigger TMDb API calls. <br />
+The App component itself will trigger the `getMovies` and `getGenres` actions that will trigger TMDb API calls. <br />

 The App component will then render `/src/containers/Movies/Movies.js` and `/src/containers/Filters/Filters.js` containers having movies and genres props passed. <br />